The Cheaters (1945 film)

-The Cheaters (1945) [also known as MR. M. and the Pigeons, The Amazing MR. M., The Magnificent Mr. M. and The Magnificent Rogue) is a Christmas "screwball comedy" tale about a has-been actor invited to Christmas dinner by a rich family.
+The Cheaters (1945), also known as MR. M. and the Pigeons, The Amazing MR. M., The Magnificent Mr. M. and The Magnificent Rogue, is a Christmas "screwball comedy" tale about a has-been actor invited to Christmas dinner by a rich family.
 The film was atypical of the Republic Pictures studio, directed by Joseph Kane and starring Joseph Schildkraut.
 The film was re-released in 1949 under a new title, The Castaway, and when the Republic film catalogue was sold in the 1950s as late night television fodder, it appeared consistently for years as a Christmas staple throughout the 1960s and 1970s.

 Plot

 New York City businessman James C. Pidgeon (Eugene Pallette) is on the verge of bankruptcy.
 His only hope is rich uncle Henry, who is on his deathbed.
 J.C.'s daughter Therese (Ruth Terry) persuades the rest of the family to take in a charity case for the holidays, not out of the goodness of her heart but to impress her upper-class boyfriend Stephen Bates (Robert Livingston) and his mother.
 From a newspaper list, they pick Anthony Marchand (Joseph Schildkraut), an actor injured in a car accident at the height of his career 10 years before, who is now a broken-down drunk.

 J.C.'s son Reggie (David Holt) returns with bad news: Uncle Henry left his $5 million estate to Florie Watson (Ona Munson), a showgirl he had once seen perform as a child actress 30 years before in Uncle Tom's Cabin.
 The will stipulates if Florie cannot be found within a reasonable amount of time, the estate goes to the Pidgeons.
-After bribing the sole executor, J.C. conspires to limit the search to just placing newspapers ads for a week without mentioning the inheritance.
+After bribing the sole executor, J.C. conspires to limit the search to just placing newspaper ads for a week without mentioning the inheritance.
 Furthermore, the executor believes the woman is in New York City, not Denver, where Uncle Henry died.

 J.C. decides to look for Florie himself, so he can better keep the news from her.
 Marchand (awakening from an alcoholic binge) overhears the whole scheme and suggests he can probably find her easily through Actors' Equity.
 Reggie worries about a blackmail attempt, but Marchand makes a seemingly heartfelt speech about honor and his gratitude to the Pidgeons.
 He then eavesdrops and walks away without his customary limp, but is spotted by Angela (Anne Gillis), J.C.'s younger daughter.
 She lets him know that she is amused by his deception and he regains the limp.